 For Destination 2040, Central Transportation Planning Staff (CTPS) used the 2018 version of the statewide model.
-This version simulates a base year of 2016 and forecasts traffic volumes out to 2040.
+This version simulates a base year of 2016 and forecasts traffic volumes to 2040.
 The salient features of the recently updated statewide model are as follows:

 - The geography covered by the statewide model includes all of Massachusetts, all of Rhode Island, and New Hampshire to a point just south of Concord - Highway network representation is based on MassDOT's road inventory system as of spring 2016.
 All roads classified as collectors or higher are included in the network.
-Roads in other states came from geographic information system databases from those states - The transportation analysis zones (TAZ) were created by starting with the CTPS regional model zones for the 164 communities in the original MPO model.
+Roads in other states came from geographic information system databases from those states - The transportation analysis zones (TAZs) were created by starting with the CTPS regional model zones for the 164 communities in the original MPO model.
 Then, 2010 Census block groups for the remaining model geography were appended to the MPO model - The travel demand model is based on a traditional four-step modeling process: trip generation, trip distribution, mode choice, and assignment to the modes represented. - Trip generation, trip distribution, and mode choice equations in the model were based on the 2011 Massachusetts Household Travel Survey.
 This survey covered more than 15,000 households across the state - Vehicle types represented in the highway assignment are single-occupant automobiles, high-occupancy automobiles (driver plus one or more passengers), light trucks (four-tire commercial vehicle), medium trucks (single unit with six or more tires), and heavy trucks (articulated vehicles).
-These truck definitions are consistent with the Transportation Research Board's Quick Response Freight Forecasting Manual - The model is designed to simulate an average annual weekday - CTPS calibrated the model to 2016 conditions.
+These truck definitions are consistent with the Transportation Research Board's Quick Response Freight Forecasting Manual.
+Currently, transportation network companies (TNC) are not included in the model.
+Acquiring data and incorporating this information into the model is underway - The model is designed to simulate an average annual weekday - CTPS calibrated the model to 2016 conditions